matthewho888/matthewho/README.md

-# Hello, I am Matthew Ho
+# Hello!
+I am Matthew Ho

-I’m a rising Senior at UC Berkeley studying **Data Science** and **Public Health**
+I am Senior at UC Berkeley studying **Data Science** and **Public Health**

 I’ve worked on projects ranging from predicting delirium using COVID datasets to building dashboards for sales teams in South Africa.
-I love solving problems with data, especially in healthcare and social impact.
+I love working analytically, using data to solve problems.
+I particularly enjoy seeing the impact of my work, especially in healthcare and social impact.

-This page is a mix of my resume and projects — feel free to poke around.
+This page is a mix of my experiences, projects, tools, and interests!

 ---